ByteRookie/AGS_Service/README.md

 4. If any active room has a TV that is on, status changes to `ON TV`.
 5. Otherwise the status is simply `ON`.

 `determine_primary_speaker` sorts devices in each active room by priority and picks the first playing speaker.
-If none are found it checks again after `primary_delay` seconds and falls back to the preferred device.
+If none are found it immediately falls back to the preferred device.

-`execute_ags_logic` uses the sensor data to join active speakers, unjoin inactive ones and reset TV speakers back to the TV source when required.
+`handle_ags_status_change` joins active speakers, unjoins inactive ones and resets TV speakers to their input whenever the status changes.

+### Action Queue

+All media player calls are funneled through a queue so operations happen one at a time.
+Whenever AGS unjoins a speaker it immediately queues a `wait_ungrouped` action.
+This pause confirms the speaker has fully left its group before any follow‑up commands, like switching TV inputs, are issued.

 ## Sensor Logic